Jackie Jameson

-Jackie Jameson was an Irish soccer player during the 1970s and 1980s.
+Jackie Jameson was an Irish association football player who played as a forward for Bohemians during the 1980s.
+Regarded as one of the club's greatest ever players, he was nicknamed "The Great Man" during his time at Dalymount Park.

-Jameson represented Shamrock Rovers, Dundalk (loan), St. Patrick's Athletic and Bohemians during his career.
+Jameson also represented Shamrock Rovers, Dundalk (loan) and St. Patrick's Athletic during his career.
 Known around Dalymount Park as "The Great Man", he was inducted into the Bohemian F.C.
 Hall of Fame in November 2007.

 Early life

-Jackie Jameson was born John Jameson on 27 March 1957 in Cashel Avenue, Crumlin, Dublin, the youngest son of John Jameson, a CIÉ employee, and Margaret Jameson (née Stephens).
+Jackie Jameson was born John Jameson on 27 March 1957 in Cashel Avenue, Crumlin, Dublin.
+He was the youngest son of John Jameson, a CIÉ employee, and Margaret Jameson (née Stephens).
 As a teenager he developed tetanus after cutting his leg playing football, and only the prompt action of a doctor saved his life.
 His recovery necessitated keeping his leg in cotton wool for twelve months.